 Step Four: Pour half of the milk mixture into a medium-size bowl.
 (Keep remaining mixture in saucepan warm with the lowest setting on your stovetop.
 It is very important that you keep the saucepan mixture warm while you are working with the chocolate in this step.)
 Add chocolate to the half in the bowl and stir to melt.
 Pour into baked pie shell.
 Chill while continuing the rest of the pie preparation.

 Step Five: Stir softened gelatin mixture into the warmed saucepan with the remaining half of the milk mixture until gelatin dissolves.
 Stir in the rum.
+You can taste the rum first if you need to.
+Or want to.
+Or have some Coke.
+Or don’t.
+You just go ahead and have some rum.
+I said so.
+I think the old lady said so, too.
+Right before she hopped into the forest.
+Okay, don’t get too distracted here.
 Chill the milk/gelatin/rum mixture until it is about the consistency of syrup.
-If you let it chill too long, it will gel into clumps and the pie will still work, but it won’t look as pretty.
+Do not get distracted at this point.
+I can’t say this enough.
+Put down the rum.
+If you let it chill too long, it will gel into clumps and you will only wish you were a carefree bunny hopping in the forest, trust me, because all your effort up to now will be for naught.
+Actually, that’s not true–even if you let it get clumpy, the pie will still work, but it won’t look as pretty, so don’t do it.
+Put down the rum!
 Just check it every 5 minutes to see when it thickens up to syrupy texture and take it out then.
 (This will depend on your fridge temp, but should probably be less than 30 minutes.)

 Step Seven: Fold beaten egg whites into the prepared, syrupy-textured milk/rum mixture.
 Spoon over chocolate bottom in pie shell.
 Chill overnight (or like 8 hours).